15 Best Things to Do in Petrified Forest National Park

 Distance (One Way): 0.5 miles / 0.8 km

-The Painted Desert Rim Trail is listed immediately following the Tawa Trail because it is often seen as its sister hike, being that the two are commonly combined into one longer 3.4-mile (5.5 km) adventure.
+That said, the Painted Desert Rim Trail is listed immediately after the Tawa Trail because the two are often seen as sister hikes, being that both are commonly combined into one longer 3.4-mile (5.5 km) adventure.

 By this, I mean that the end of the Tawa Trail is the start of the Painted Desert Rim Trail, meaning that all 3.4 miles (5.5 km) to the historic Painted Desert Inn can be enjoyed without ever having to pay to enter the park!